 France Work Permit

-Jobs in France need more than the France work permit and just the obvious France cover letter and France CV writing and translation - it requires thorough preparation.
+Working abroad sounds like an adventure to many people.
+However, jobs in France need more than the France work permit and just the obvious France CV with France cover letter writing and translation - it requires thorough preparation.
 You will face problems that in all probability did not even cross your mind when you decided to try job search in France.

 Do not take too lightly the influence a France work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to France are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
 In recent years, the French authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.